 It may be helpful to write your feelings down in a journal or on a piece of paper.
 The act of writing out a thought sends a message to our brains that it’s being addressed.
 You don’t have to read it or share it.
 You don’t even have to keep it.
 In fact, throwing it away can be a way of releasing it.

 Likewise, many people feel better when they are able to express themselves creatively, through art, music, poetry, or another outlet.
 What do you enjoy?
 Take some time to engage in it.

 Right now, it feels like a lot is out of our hands.
 Yet we are not completely powerless.

 At the same time, prioritize the health of others.
-Follow the CDC guidelines for handwashing, cover sneezes and coughs, and stay home if you are sick or quarantined.
+Follow the CDC guidelines for handwashing, cover sneezes and coughs, and stay home if you are sick.
 Now may not be the time to visit elderly relatives or people with health risks, but why not reach out by phone or Skype?
 You may just brighten their day — and yours.

 Self care is not all massages and bubble baths — not that there’s anything wrong with those.
 But sometimes, good self care is simply remembering to eat, drink, shower, or rest.

 You are important, and your personal needs matter.
 Don’t minimize them.
 Check in with yourself periodically.
 If you’re feeling stressed, anxious, or sad, ask yourself what you need.
 Have you been drinking your water?
 Do you need a snack or meal?
 Can you open the curtains and enjoy some natural light?

 And don’t feel bad about taking some time to play.
 Play is an important part of self care.
 Whether you have a hobby like drawing, knitting, or writing, enjoy video or board games, or simply feel like binging on your favorite Netflix show, playing helps relieve stress, boosts positive feelings, and recharges our batteries.